getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ### Automatically Capturing Errors with Promises
 By default, Sentry for JavaScript captures unhandled promise rejections as described in the official ECMAScript 6 standard.

-Configuration may be required if you are using a third-party library to implement promises:
+Configuration may be required if you are using a third-party library to implement promises.

 Most promise libraries have a global hook for capturing unhandled errors.
 You may want to disable default behavior by setting `captureUnhandledRejections` option to `false` and manually hook into such event handler and call `Sentry.captureException` or `Sentry.captureMessage` directly.